ViBiOh/herodote/README.md

 Herodote aims to provide a quick view of activitiy of all your repositories.
 It's the changelog of your organizations.

 Herodote only understands conventionnal commits.
 Commits that don't match expectations are ignored.
 To ensure you have conventionnal commits, you can use [`commit-msg hooks`](https://github.com/ViBiOh/scripts/blob/master/hooks/commit-msg) and/or a [simple Github Action that checks it](.github/workflows/branch_clean.yml).
-You can also have a look at [`MeilleursAgents/JudCoCo`](https://github.com/MeilleursAgents/JudCoCo).

 Herodote loads data with its own script, which is idempotent.
 On cold start, with an empty index, it only loads last 50 commits.